-Once we settled in, we popped round to the shops for a bit of wine, some crudités and charcuterie (both fancy words for snacks) and pretty much spent all day and all evening splashing around in the pool!
-It was absolutely brilliant!
-No plans to see any sights, no pressure to do anything but relax and have a good time – just the way every a good friends holiday should begin!
+Once we settled in, we popped around to the shops for a bit of wine, some crudités and charcuterie (both fancy words for snacks) and pretty much spent all day and all evening splashing around in the pool.

-For posterity reasons, and partly because I wouldn’t have my camera or phone anywhere near the pool, I’ve no got photos from the rest of the day (though I did have briefly some on instagram stories and on snapchat – we’re @ HandLuggageOnly).
+For posterity reasons, and partly because I wouldn’t have my camera or phone anywhere near the pool, I’ve not got photos from the rest of the day (though I did have briefly some on Instagram stories.

-We started off at Maison Carrée – the Roman Temple.
+We started at Maison Carrée – the Roman Temple.